10 Tips To Choose The Right Running Shoes

 4. Don’t Opt For Excess Cushioning

 An ideal running shoe would protect your feet against injuries and complement the strength of your foot.
 But it should not have excess cushioning or extra support because that would make you land with greater impact than you would with a shoe that has less cushioning.
-However, your ideal amount of cushioning depends on your arch type.
+However, the ideal amount of cushioning for each person depends on their arch type.

 5. Check For Small Heel-To-Toe Drop